PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter7.md

 ### Documentation and Reporting

-**Description**: Comprehensive documentation and reporting related to the configuration management of software.
+**Description**: Comprehensive documentation and reporting related to the configuration management of hardware.

 **Key Elements**: